DimThom/BankApp/README.md

 ## License

-This application is licensed under the MIT [LICENSE](LICENSE), allowing free use, distribution, and modification of the code.
+This application is licensed under the [MIT License](LICENSE), allowing free use, distribution, and modification of the code.

 ## Contact